AI-Phil/KineticConstructs/WORKSHOP.md

 *   Create an [OpenAI account](https://platform.openai.com/signup) or [sign in](https://platform.openai.com/login).
 *   Navigate to the [API key page](https://platform.openai.com/account/api-keys).
 *   Click `+ Create new secret key`, optionally name it, and copy the generated **API Key**.
 Save it securely.
+    -   *Alternatively, workshop-specific OpenAI API keys might be provided if you encounter issues with your own.*

     ![openai](./docs/images/openai-generate-api-key.png)